 When your child has chosen a program and is prepared to study abroad, they should register with the country’s specific office to learn crucial information about the local safety circumstances and to assist the closest embassy or consulate in contacting the child in an emergency.
 Additionally, as a parent, you can register in STEP to get travel and security information from the nation where your child is studying.
 In an emergency, your student can access assistance 24 hours a day, seven days a week.

 Packing enough food and medication to last your children’s entire academic experience is typically necessary when sending them to study abroad.
 It’s critical to remember their security and well-being.
 Putting together a travel health kit is a simple method to guarantee that you have everything you require.
-The essentials for first aid, such as bandages and gauze, as well as over-the-counter medicines like Tylenol and antihistamines, as well as any prescriptions your child might require, should be included in this.
-It can be helpful to bring hand sanitizer, sunscreen, bug repellant, insect wipes, and sunscreen.
+The essentials for first aid, such as bandages and gauze, as well as over-the-counter medicines like Tylenol and antihistamines, as well as any prescriptions your child might require, should be included.
+Bringing hand sanitiser, sunscreen, bug repellant, insect wipes, and sunscreen can be helpful.
 Don’t forget to attach any required immunization records or medical documentation.
 The tension you experience during travel can be significantly reduced with some planning.

 Prepare an emergency action plan.

 Put their contact details into your phone and familiarize yourself with the geopolitical happenings in the area where they will be staying.
 First, ensure your child is familiar with the contact information for the embassies and the institution they are attending.
 The study abroad consultants advise that as parents, you should always have a thorough conversation on the steps to take in emergency response, not just with the child but also with the university.
-Additionally, it’s a good idea to look out for the closest hospitals or medical centers in the region where the child might be residing while studying abroad.
+Additionally, looking out for the closest hospitals or medical centres in the region where the child might be residing while studying abroad is a good idea.
 If there are any nearby emergency phone numbers, make sure your ward is aware of them.

 Knowing safety resources